email@example.com | Memorial Hall Room 210

 firstname.lastname@example.org | (650) 721-3890 | Roble Hall Room 111A

 As a choreographer independent of his work with The Foundry, Alex Ketley has been commissioned to create original pieces for companies and universities throughout the United States and Europe.
-For this work he has received acknowledgement from the Hubbard Street 2 National Choreographic Competition (2001), the International Choreographic Competition of the Festival des Arts de Saint-Saveaur (2004), the National Choo-San Goh Award (2005), the inaugural Princess Grace Award for Choreography (2005), the BNC National Choreographic Competition (2008), three CHIME Fellowships (2007, 2008, and 2012), two Maggie Allesee National Center for Choreography Residencies (2007 and 2009), the Gerbode-Hewlett Choreographer Commissioning Award (2009), and the National Eben Demarest Award (2012).
-His pieces and collaborations have also been awarded Isadora Duncan Awards in the categories of Outstanding Achievement by an Ensemble (2009), Outstanding Achievement in Choreography (2011), and Outstanding Achievement by a Company (2011 & 2012).
+For this work he has received acknowledgement from the Hubbard Street National Choreographic Competition, the International Choreographic Competition of the Festival des Arts de Saint-Saveaur, the National Choo-San Goh Award, the inaugural Princess Grace Award for Choreography, the BNC National Choreographic Competition, three CHIME Fellowships, four Maggie Allesee National Center for Choreography Residencies, the Gerbode-Hewlett Choreographer Commissioning Award, and the National Eben Demarest Award.
+His pieces and collaborations have also been awarded Isadora Duncan Awards in the categories of Outstanding Achievement by an Ensemble, Outstanding Achievement in Choreography, and twice for Outstanding Achievement by a Company.

 email@example.com | (650) 736-8387 | Memorial Hall Room 201

-Kay teaches seminars in the "jazz mindset" and the skills that go along with it which are essential in business settings today.
-She has also taught private seminars for live and on-line presentation for Twitter, Genentech, Cisco, Hitachi, Lippincott, Ernst and Young, First Republic, Stanford’s Executive Program for Women and Women in Entrepreneurship Program, eBay’s Global Women’s Conference and Women In Cable Telecommunications.
-Her work has been featured in “O” magazine, and she has been featured on NPR’s Philosophy Talk radio program for her work on understanding facial emotions in the treatment of Autism.
+Kay has taught private seminars for live and on-line presentation for Apple, Twitter, Airbnb, Genentech, Cisco, Hitachi, Lippincott, Ernst and Young, First Republic, Stand and Deliver Consulting, The National Association of Speakers, Fripp & Associates, Stanford’s Executive Program for Women and Women in Entrepreneurship Program, eBay’s Global Women’s Conference and Women In Cable Telecommunications.
+Her work has been featured in “O” magazine.
+She has also been featured on NPR’s Philosophy Talk radio program for her work on understanding facial emotions in the treatment of Autism.

-Kay is an MFA graduate of American Conservatory Theatre, where she taught acting and directed student projects as a core faculty member of A.C.T.’s Advanced Training Program.
-She taught “Acting for Teachers” at Dominican University and acting and directing at City College of San Francisco, American Musical Theatre of San Jose, and DeAnza College.
-She served as Education Director at The California Shakespeare Festival.
+Kay served as Education Director at The California Shakespeare Festival.
 At Stanford, Kay performed multiple voices in “Encountering Homer’s Odyssey,” an online classics program through the Stanford/Princeton/Yale Alliance.
 She has directed and performed in educational and centennial projects for Stanford’s Continuing Studies Program, including the Emily Dickinson, William Saroyan, Charles Darwin, and Robert Frost centennials.

 firstname.lastname@example.org | Memorial Hall Room 236